wp-plugins/nextgen-facebook/readme.txt

 * Added removal of post meta and transient cache entries when uninstalling the plugin.
 * Restructured the internal plugin configuration variables into a single variable of multi-dimensional arrays.

-= Version 6.12.1 =

-* Fixed the update check method to return missing version data.
-* Fixed duplicate cache flush when updating a Post or Page.
-* Forced plugin readme.txt file cache updates to 12 hours.
-* Moved admin sharing javascript to sharing metabox instead of headers/footers.
-* Added 'Nature' and 'Pets' to the website topics list.

-= Version 6.12.0 =

-* Added the "Site Name" option on the General settings page.
-* Improved detection of duplicate NextGEN Gallery images to avoid empty Open Graph image tags.
-* Updated the Rich Pin Validator URL in the Custom Settings, Validation Tools tab.
-* Added support for a multisite Authentication ID default site-wide value (Pro version).

 == Upgrade Notice ==

 = 6.13.2dev1 =